christoff-linde/pih-infrastructure/README.md

 This will enable the `mqtt` plugin (required to receive/accept MQTT messages), as well as ensuring that the relevant feature flags are enabled to cater for the new functionality.

+### Schema Import

+To quickly setup RabbitMQ as required, the included `defs.json` schema file can be imported.
+This will ensure the relevant queues, exchanges, and bindings are setup.

 **NOTE**: This is all still done manually.
 One day, it will be configured on startup.